UnstableDesign/AdaCAD/packages/adacad-drafting-lib/src/simulation/README.md

 ## Approaches that Didn't Work
 Pairwise comparison of floats.
 Could not fully capture extent to weft crossings (example being second layer or 3 layer tabby).

-## comapring two paths and seeing where they intersect
+## comparing two paths and seeing where they intersect
 Not all intersections will behave the same in "real" cloth.
 A few different draft profiles can create a wide variety of crossing patterns and no single route made this easy.
 Could be computationally expensive.